ChinLabQMS/DMD-SDL/README.md

 - `PatternWindowMex("selectAndProject", verbose=true)` - open a file selection dialog to select a BMP file and project it to the window as a static pattern
 - `PatternWindowMex("selectAndLoadPatternMemory", verbose=true, use_parallel=true)` - open a file selection dialog to select one/more BMP file and load it to the pattern memory
 - `success = PatternWindowMex("displayPatternMemory", index_list, delay=0, verbose=true, use_parallel=true)` - display the pattern memory at the specified index (0-start) and delay is the wait time in milliseconds after displaying each pattern.
 Function will return a boolean value indicating if the display timing is expected for the current refresh rate in case of a dropped frame
+- `PatternWindowMex("clearPatternMemory")` - clear all the pattern memory
+- `PatternWindowMex("clearPatternMemory", index)` - clear the pattern memory at the specified index
+- `PatternWindowMex("resetBackground", bg_color=0xFFFF0000, use_parallel=true)` - reset the background color of the window, bg_color is the color in uint32 format
+- `PatternWindowMex("resetPattern", color=0xFF000000, use_parallel=true)` - reset the pattern canvas of the window, color is the color in uint32 format
+- `PatternWindowMex("drawLineOnReal", A, B, C, d, color=0xFFFFFFFF, use_parallel=true)` - draw a line on the real-space canvas of the window, A, B, C, d are the line parameters (center Ax + By + C = 0, width d), color is the color in uint32 format
+- `PatternWindowMex("displayPatternCanvas", verbose=true, use_parallel=true)` - display the pattern canvas on the window
+- `PatternWindowMex("savePatternAsBMP", path, verbose=true)` - save the pattern canvas to a BMP file at the specified path
+- `PatternWindowMex("saveRealAsBMP", path, verbose=true)` - save the real-space pattern canvas to a BMP file at the specified path

 **Utility**
 - `PatternWindowMex("convertPattern2RGB", pattern, use_parallel=true)` - convert the pattern to RGB format with parallel processing (true/false), pattern is an array of uint32 values, return the RGB pattern as a 3D array of uint8 values